-A1: This might be caused by network firewall protection.
+A1: Might be caused from the firewall protection.
+Check the Internet firewall with your system administrator.
 The firewall may need to have some settings changed in order for the Internet Camera to be accessible outside your local LAN.
-Check with the Network Administrator for your network.

 A2: Make sure that the Internet Camera isn't conflicting with any Web server you may have running on your network.